r3-os/r3/src/r3_port_arm_m/src/lib.md

 This port agrees with `::cortex_m` in that updating `PRIMASK` is `unsafe` because using it incorrectly can break a certain type of critical section.

+Calling a kernel function with interrupts disabled is strongly discouraged as doing so will lead to a deadlock or a [`BadContext`][] error.

+[`BadContext`]: r3_core::kernel::ResultCode::BadContext

 ## Stack Overflow

 This port doesn't support detecting stack overflow.